 A Ourzazate story illustrating something of the Moroccan character (and my wife's):

 We were waiting for the bus that would take us from Ouarzazate back across the Atlas to Marrakech.
 My wife went to a restaurant across the street and told a waiter that she needed food to go in less than 20 minutes, because her bus was leaving.
 They assured her it would be ready.
-(I wasn't there when she ordered or I could have told her the promise meant nothing.)
+(Rookie mistake in developing world travel.
+She should know better.
+I wasn't there when she ordered or I could have told her the promise meant nothing.)
 Of course it wasn't ready then and I started shouting across the street that the bus was leaving.
 The restaurant informed her that they still had to put the cheese on and couldn't understand that she considered missing her bus and having to live in Ouarzazate as a bigger problem than taking her order without cheese.
 She ended up physically forcing her way into the kitchen, shoving the cook out of the way, taking the food out of the frying pan and throwing money over her shoulder as she left.
 She's a peacemaker.

 Ourika is a Berber town in a valley of the western High Atlas, not quite an hour drive from Marrakech.
 The written language (seen in a photo above) is based on Tuareg; these are the people that Frank Herbert based the Fremen on (Tuareg actually means "free men".)
 There doesn't seem to be a sharp ethnic line between Berber and not Berber, and it seems to come down to some combination of whether you speak Berber, are rural, and want to be defined as Berber.
 Probably some good trail running in Ourika; I didn't get the chance to (if you want to read some grade-A kvetching about this, read to the end.)
-There are also macaque monkeys there like the ones we saw in China, but none were present that day.
+There are also macaque monkeys there like the ones we saw in China (scroll down here for the photos, you can't miss them) but none were present that day.
 Overall, imagine "hiking" through a mall selling Third-World goods that happens to be located on a wooded hillside.
 Many of the trees look like quaking aspens but I think they're actually poplars.
 Cactus is a New World plant but you may already have noticed how widespread it's become in Morocco.